planetfederal/workshops/tutorials/lidarkml/src/index.rst

 The PDAL "`pipeline file <http://www.pointcloud.org/pipeline.html>`_" is an XML file that describes the processing.
 Each process wraps the process preceding it, resulting in a "nesting dolls" structure, in which the first process (the reader) is in the center and the last (the writer) is on the outside.

 Here is our pipeline file.
-Note that we are using "EPSG:4326" are your spatial referencing system, since that's what we learned from the metadata.
+Note that we are using "EPSG:4326" for the spatial referencing system, since that's what we learned from the metadata.

 * Our reader is a `drivers.las.reader`,
 * our writer is a `drivers.pgpointcloud.writer`, and